 In 1313, a John Litill participated in an inquest in Lanark

 .
 An agreement was registered between the abbot of Scone and Robertus dictus Lytil in 1332

 .
 Martin Litell at Abirdowyr in Fife witnessed a charter by William "Dominus Vallis de Lodell" in 1351

 and might have been the same Martin Lytill who possessed land at Cardvyn (Cadwan) in 1358

 .
 It seems that the name Little (in some form or another) appeared often in the general area where Wallace lived out his storied life.

 There seems to have been some connection with the Douglasses in our own background.
 Adam Lityll is listed as a tenant of Douglas in the barony of Kilbucho in 1376

 .
 Nicol Litil is listed, among others, as debtors to the Earls of Douglas for the West Marche of Scotland as part of a truce on November 6, 1398

 .
 Johannes Litill is listed as a vicar at Lestalrig in 1448

 The earliest recorded landowners in Ewesdale (the valley around the Ewes waters) were the Lovels and de Kunyburgs.
-In about 1240, Sir John Fraser married a daughter of Sir William de Kunyburg and thereby came into possession of lands of Ewesdale (both sides of Ewes water)
+Sometime between 1243 and 1247, Sir John Fraser married a daughter of Sir William de Kunyburg and thereby came into possession of the lands of Ewesdale (both sides of Ewes water)

 .
 In 1410, on the surrender of those lands by Alexander Fraser to the governor, the Western dale of Ewes water was first granted to the Littles